stape-io/gtm-standards/standards/GTMS-7.md

   reason STRING OPTIONS(description="Reason for failure (for `Message` type).")
 )
 -- Optional
-PARTITION BY _PARTITIONDATE
-CLUSTER BY tag_name; -- or type
+PARTITION BY _PARTITIONDATE -- Partition by day CLUSTER BY tag_name; -- Cluster by tag_name or type
 ```

 ---